 12.3.
 "Type of vehicle as regards to the driver’s awareness of vulnerable road users behind vehicles" means motor vehicles which are identical in respect of the following basic features:

 12.3.1.
-Type of device for reversing motion;
+Type of means of rear visibility or detection;